Mobile T-Hunts for Beginners

 - The FRC hidden transmitter must be within 100 feet of access by standard passenger car.
 The hunt usually ends at 11 PM, unless the hider agrees to keep the T on the air for teams that haven't found it yet.
 A restaurant for post-hunt gorging and story-swapping may be announced at the finish.

 The transmitter will be south of the 55 freeway in Orange County.
 To help beginners, the hider may give some hints after a while.
-Check the SOARA Web site for more information and recent hunt results.
+In recent months this hunt has not always been held, so check the SOARA Web site for more information and recent hunt results.

 See you on the hunt!